Still figuring out which one to go with — Google Sheets or Excel Sheets?

 Verdict: Google Sheets comes with flexible pricing and affordability.

-Conclusion: Which One Is Superior?
+Conclusion: Which One Is Superior In 2023?

 As we all know, Google Sheets and Microsoft Excel have a lot in common.
 Now it’s time to choose the reliable one as per your needs and requirements.
 Well, you should get started with Google Sheets if you are dealing with small data sets and collaborating with people.
 On the other hand, you should get started with Microsoft Excel if you’re dealing with big data and doing a lot of digging with your data.
-Now over to you — which one you gonna choose between — Google Sheets vs Microsoft Excel.
+Now over to you — which one are you gonna choose between — Google Sheets vs Microsoft Excel.